Embassy of Russia, London: Protests

 During the 2022 Russian invasion of Ukraine, it was alleged that Russian planes bombed a children's hospital in Mariupol, Ukraine.
-Tweets from the Embassy of Russia about this were deleted by Twitter because the tweets were in violation of the Twitter Rules, specifically the 'Hateful Conduct and Abusive Behavior' policies related to the denial of violent events.
+Tweets from the Embassy of Russia about this were deleted by Twitter because the tweets were in violation of the Twitter rules, specifically the 'hateful conduct and abusive behaviour' policies related to the denial of violent events.

-In February 2023, a small section of Bayswater Road near the Russian embassy was renamed Kyiv Road to mark the one-year anniversary of the Russian invasion of Ukraine.
+In February 2023, a small section of Bayswater Road near the Russian Embassy was renamed Kyiv Road to mark the one-year anniversary of the Russian invasion of Ukraine.